livingdocsIO/documentation/content/reference-docs/server-extensions/server-configuration/_index.md

 routing: {
   enabled: false,
   indexing: {
+    // Enables routing indexer
+    // To be modified in read-only server instances
+    // Can also be modified removing `['worker']` role, which disables consumers
     enabled: true,
     debug_routes: false,
     // number of publication events to process in each batch